Equality, Diversity and Inclusion

 Ensure CTK provides an inclusive, welcoming, and vibrant culture so that all students and staff feel valued, respected, and engaged

 The EDI committee is composed of representatives from the CTK Leadership Team, teaching and support staff and have overarching responsibility for CTK’s EDI Strategy.
 The Committee champion good practice through the Sixth form, identifying and removing barriers to change and empowering all staff and students at every level.
 Its purpose is to define and celebrate success and advise on actions to further develop Equality, Diversity and Inclusion.

 Ofsted state, ‘Learners develop high levels of tolerance and mutual respect because managers and staff encourage them to re-examine their viewpoints and to challenge effectively the stereotypical views of others.
 The weekly tutorial programme is used particularly effectively to review and reflect on current affairs and newsworthy items,.’

 In addition to the EDI Committee, there are two working groups who meet regularly and are chaired by members of the EDI Committee.
 The EDI working groups help ensure key actions are taken forward and embedded within the whole community by leaders, teachers, support staff, Governors and students.
 CTK promotes a working and learning environment that values diversity, promotes inclusion and is committed to ensuring equality for all students, staff, visitors and stakeholders.

-The EDI committee is chaired by Ms. Amony, Assistant Principal for EDI.
+The EDI committee is chaired by Miss.
+Amony, Assistant Principal for EDI.